DerGuru/The-Resonant/Chapters/P2-13 - False Trail.md

 ﻿## False Trail

 Jason slowed at the wall of brass mailboxes; a corner of a card peeked from his like it wanted out.
-He opened the box and half‑laughed—more air than sound.
+He opened the box and half‑laughed - more air than sound.

 “What is that?”
 Lina asked, already close enough to see his face before the paper.

 “A note and its own solution,” Jason said.
 He unfolded the card.
 “Address, apartment number.
-And—” He tilted it so they both could read. “*Take care.*”
+And - ” He tilted it so they both could read. “*Take care.*”

 Milo leaned in with the clipboard as if it were a warrant.
 “Neat block letters.
 No flourishes.
 Whoever wrote this learned their penmanship from forms.”
 He clicked a photo and stamped the time.
 “No envelope.
 They wanted the *peek*.”

-Jason turned the card over—blank—and then the key: brass, a white tag, the same careful hand repeating the unit number.
+Jason turned the card over - blank - and then the key: brass, a white tag, the same careful hand repeating the unit number.
 He didn’t touch the tag’s ink.
 “Either a favor or a leash.”

 “Or both,” Lina said.
 Her eyebrow did the skeptical thing.
 “Why your box?”